 Need Help?
 Give us a call.

-We’ll walk through how to create a QuickBooks income statement—for both QuickBooks online and QuickBooks Desktop—plus, everything else you’ll need to become an expert at this absolutely essential function.
+We’ll walk through both how to use Quickbooks Online to create an income statement—as well as QuickBooks Desktop—plus, everything else you’ll need to become an expert at this absolutely essential function.

 Your tax preparer or loan officer might ask you for either an “income statement” or a “profit and loss statement.”
 What’s the difference?
 Is there?